matiasagnolin/caravelo-test/README.md

 1. A user was already created for you inside Caravelo's GitLab
 2. refactor-1 repo has already been forked into this space `recruitment/candidates/${your-username}`
-3. Edit QUESTIONS.md and add your answers
+3. Create a new branch and edit QUESTIONS.md with your answers
-4. Commit & push your changes to this repository
+4. Commit & push your changes
-5. Notify to Caravelo's HR contact when done

 # Refactor 1: Flow Executor